Lightnet/sdl3_vulkan_flecs/README.md

 # Module design:
  To keep thing simple for add or remove module to debug or config correctly to develop application.

+# Shader:
+  Note that Vulkan SDK has compiler for shader to help build file format.
+There are couple ways but we working on shader header and shader.spv.
+It depend on the job.

 # Libraries using c++:
  * VulkanMemoryAllocator